-Safely preserving your produce
+Safely preserve your produce at home

-Resources available to assist home food preservers in preserving a safe product.
+There are many resources available to assist home food preservers in preserving a safe product.